First Time to Bearfoot Theory? Welcome!

 If you’re interested in becoming an outdoor travel blogger make sure to check out my insider tips and pointers in my how to start an outdoor travel blog post.
-I also offer a 1-on-1 blog coaching program in the winter as well.
+I also offer a 1-on-1 blog coaching program.

 Have a question?
 Drop us an email at firstname.lastname@example.org

 Join our Bearfoot Theory Facebook Community Group to connect & learn from others.

 Looking for to travel with a fun group?
 Join one of our Bearfoot Theory Group Trips.